FAIR2-for-research-software/FAIR4RS-Packaging/episodes/introduction.md

 - What is software packaging?
 - How is packaging related to reproducibility and the FAIR4RS principles?
-- What does packaging a python project look like?
+- What does packaging a Python project look like?

 ::::::::::::::::::::::::::::::::::::::::::::::::